mlundyCO/dipole_animation/README.md

-# Electric Field Lines Animation
+# Dipole Electric Field Lines Animation

-This Python project visualizes and animates electric field lines over time using an implicit solution of the form `f(r, θ, t) = C`.
+This Python project visualizes and animates electric field lines of a idealized radiating dipole over time using an implicit solution for the field lines of the electric field of the form `f(r, θ, t) = C`.
 The contours of the function represent the electric field lines, and the animation shows how they change as the parameter `t` evolves.

 ## Features
 - Contour plotting of electric field lines in polar coordinates, converted to Cartesian coordinates for visualization.